SumoLogic/sumologic-documentation/docs/dashboards-new/panels/map-charts.md

 * Use the [geoip] (../../../05Search/search-query-language/search-operators/geoip.md "geoip") or [Geo Lookup] (../../../05Search/search-query-language/search-operators/Geo-Lookup.md "Geo Lookup (Map)") operators to provide these values from extracted IPv4 and IPv6 addresses.
 * Manually provide valid aggregated **latitude** and **longitude** values.
 Ensure the field names are 'latitude' and 'longitude' so that map chart can recognize them.
 Format the values with positive or negative values based on being north/south or east/west, instead of using the terms N/S, E/W, such as, `30.42` and `-87.21`.

-For example, you could use the geoip operator to create a map chart:
+For example, you'd use the geoip operator to create a map chart:

 ```sql
 | parse "remote_ip=*]" as client_ip